Poet John Greenleaf Whittier is buried in Amesbury’s Union Cemetery.

 Welcome!
 Prior to purchasing your tickets, please note that we are requiring all visitors to wear masks in the Museum.
 THERE ARE NO EXCEPTIONS at this time.
 CLICK HERE for detailed information on how to visit Salem and the Museum.
 Please note - Tickets are sold ONLINE and we highly recommend purchasing them before you arrive.
 Note that we cannot switch your ticket times and WE DO NOT REFUND IF YOU MISS YOUR PRESENTATION.

 Poet John Greenleaf Whittier, who lived in Amesbury from 1836-1892, is buried in Union Cemetery.

-Quaker and Abolitionist Whittier is a direct descendant of Susannah Martin, the only person from Amesbury to be executed during the Salem witch trials of 1692.
-Whittier’s 1874 poem “Mabel Martin” (an expanded version of his earlier 1857 poem “The Witch’s Daughter”) is a fictionalized account of the courtship and marriage of Martin’s daughter.
+Quaker and Abolitionist Whittier immortalized Susannah Martin, the only person from Amesbury to be executed during the Salem witch trials of 1692 in his 1874 poem “Mabel Martin” (an expanded version of his earlier 1857 poem “The Witch’s Daughter”), a fictionalized account of the courtship and marriage of Susannah Martin’s daughter.